 The World Trade Center Arkansas will be hosting an inbound trade mission with its partner World Trade Center Querétaro which seeks to recruit Arkansas companies to sell products or services to Querétaro, Mexico.

 The WTC Arkansas will facilitate meetings between Arkansas companies interested in meeting WTC Querétaro representatives and the Consul General of Mexico in Little Rock.
-The meetings will take place at the World Trade Center Arkansas in Rogers on Dec.
-17 and in Little Rock and Jonesboro on Dec.
-18, 2018.
 The diplomats and representatives will explain and discuss how to start the export partner matchmaking process.
+The meetings will take place at the following times and locations:

 “It’s a testament to Arkansas’s economic attractiveness that foreign trade and diplomatic representatives are so deeply interested in our state’s products and services that they actually seek out Arkansas companies to sell in their home country,” said Melvin Torres, Director of Western Hemisphere Trade for the World Trade Center Arkansas.
 “Usually, the foreign trade officials visit our state to recruit buyers, so this is a unique opportunity for Arkansas companies to take advantage of a market that is literally seeking them out.”